singulatron/superplatform/docs/start/docker-compose.md

     - SINGULATRON_LLM_HOST=172.17.0.1
     #
     # GPU Acceleration for NVIDIA GPUs
-    # Uncomment for non-NVIDIA GPUs.
+    # Remove this envar for non-NVIDIA GPUs.
     #
     - SINGULATRON_GPU_PLATFORM=cuda
 ```

+After the containers successfully start, you can go to `127.0.0.1:3901` and log in with the [Default Credentials](/start/#default-credentials).

 Please keep in mind that this will store data locally on your machine in as gzipped JSON because Singulatron defaults to local file storage.

 See the [Environment Variables](./environment-variables/)